Hearing God through Nature

 How can God speak to us through natural items?

-Do this activity in the park or head home and put your collection of autumnal items (or pictures) out on the table.
+Do this activity in the park or head home and put your collection of natural items (or pictures) out on the table.

 Call it your Nature Table.

-Gather around and touch the objects, feel their textures, smell them, notice their shapes and their colours.
+Touch the objects, feel their textures, smell them, notice their shapes and their colours.
 Use your senses to thank God for his creation, or while you admire the pictures.